 To recreate authentic German currywurst in the US we recommend that you do not use the widely available raw, meaty ground pork bratwurst from Wisconsin – this is not the correct type of sausage.

 Instead, look for good quality, fine grind German sausage, preferably boiled.
 Definitely not cured and if smoked – very, very lightly.

 The following options are relatively easy to find.

-- finely ground, pre-cooked Bavarian bratwurst (like this one we used to make Brats in Beer Sauce) or Weisswurst
+- finely ground, pre-cooked Bavarian bratwurst (like this one we used to make Brats in Beer Sauce)

 - Knockwurst (originally called Knackwurst in Germany) – it has a fine grind, appropriate snappiness and thickness